 Packets sniffed over the air may give you some useful information though.

 Comparing ICMP statistics from one platform to another now sounds silly.
-But based on my programming experience I would still be interested in the results of the previous test(s) I mentioned previously.
+But based on my many years of programming experience, I would still be interested in the results of the test(s) I mentioned previously.